Skip to Content

-Seattle, Washington, is a seaport city on the northwest coast of the United States.
+Seattle, Washington, is a seaport city on the United States’ northwest coast.
 It gained the nickname, “emerald city” due to the fact that it’s surrounded by greenery.
 Like Vancouver to the north, it’s known for its diverse foods, active lifestyle, together with its picturesque scenery.

 Many attractions are within walking distance of Seattle Center or downtown Seattle, making it easy to get around.
 Alternatively, the Seattle Center Monorail can cut back on your footsteps.